jponge/lzma-java/README.md

 ## Background ##

 This library is based on the [Java LZMA SDK](http://www.7-zip.org/sdk.html) by Igor Pavlov.
+It provides some deserved enhancements.

-While the code works just fine, any potential user will quickly realize that:
+While the original code works just fine, it has some serious issues for Java developers:

-* this is a straight port of non-object procedural code written in C to Java, and
+* this is a straight port of non-object, procedural code written in C to Java, and
 * the code does not follow Java conventions (e.g., methods names start by capital letters)
 * configuration of the LZMA encoder and decoders require passing around arrays and numbers for which no proper documentation or constants exists other than source code, and
-* ...there is no stream api to plug into java.io streams.
+* ...there is no stream api to plug into `java.io` streams.

-There is unfortunately no public description of the LZMA algorithms, so a rewrite was clearly a hard task.
-I decided to create this library as follows.
+There is unfortunately no public description of the LZMA algorithms other than source code, so a rewrite was clearly a hard task.
+I decided to create this library using the following methodology.

 1. Import the Java LZMA SDK code.
 2. Convert methods and package names to Java conventions.